MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-knowledge-management-embedded-knowledge-search.md

 [!INCLUDE[proc_permissions_system_admin_and_customizer](../../includes/proc-permissions-system-admin-and-customizer.md)] You must also be the tenant administrator of [!INCLUDE[pn_MS_Office_365](../../includes/pn-ms-office-365.md)].

- You can set up knowledge management in the Customer Service admin center app.
+ You can set up knowledge management in the Customer Service admin center or Contact Center admin center app.

-1. In the site map of Customer Service admin center, select **Knowledge** in **Agent experience**.
+1. In the site map of Customer Service admin center or Contact Center admin center, select **Knowledge** in **Agent experience**.
 The **Knowledge** page appears.

 1. In the **Record types** section, select **Manage**.
       1. On the **Record Types** page, add and configure the record types for which you want to turn on knowledge management.
 More information: [Configure knowledge search control on app side pane for an entity record](configure-knowledge-search-control-productivity-pane.md).
 By default, knowledge management is enabled for **Case** and **Conversation** record types.
-The ability to set up knowledge search control for app side pane is available only in the Customer Service admin center app.
+The ability to set up knowledge search control for app side pane is available only in the Customer Service admin center or Contact Center admin center app.
 1. In the **General Settings** section, select **Manage**.
 The **General Settings** page appears.
       1. In the **Search results display count** section, select the display count from the dropdown.
 This option is only available for the app side pane knowledge base search control, and standalone knowledge base search control in single session and multisession apps.
       b.
 In the **Feedback** section, set the **Enable feedback** toggle to **Yes**.
 To learn more about how users use this option, see [Submit ratings and feedback for knowledge articles](../use/submit-feedback.md#submit-ratings-and-feedback-for-knowledge-articles).